JonnhyAxe/vue-bdd/README.md

-# vue-webpack-boilerplate
+# vue-bdd-boilerplate

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured Webpack setup based on vuejs-templates/webpack.
 > This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation